maalvikabhat/agent-based-ant-colony/reports/draft_review_maalvika.md

 ### Results: Do you understand what the results are (not yet considering their interpretation)?
 If they are presented graphically, are the visualizations effective?
 Do all figures have labels on the axes and captions?

-I understand what the results are supposed to show because of how they outlined that they could show a row of a variety of tunings for the shared parameters between the models, as I think that could be a really helpful visualization.
-I think the figures could do with captions/labels instead of just one sentence explaining them in the Results section.
+The results were clear and I really appreciated the group explaining the figures in depth.
+I think a label of timesteps would have been helpful as well.

 ### Interpretation: Does the draft report interpret the results as an answer to the motivating question?
 Does the argument hold water?

 The interpretation of potential results definitely holds water and makes sense to me.
-I appreciate that they discussed the additional parameters, and I hope they can provide examples of the new model as columns below the rows.
-I agree with them that this would create a visually interpretable breakdown of the differences between the models.
+From what I understand, there is a split of agents -- ones who prioritize sugar over health, and those who prioritize health over sugar.

 ### Replication: Are the results in the report consistent with the results from the original paper?
 If so, how did the authors demonstrate that consistency?
 Is it quantitative or qualitative?

-The team articulates that they have a diffusion-reaction model implementation of a hexagonal grid and a rectangular grid, and those the results with the models vary quite a bit.
-But they also say they are still in the process of implementing the token function that is described in the paper
+From what I understand, the paper used as the primary source doesn't answer the question in the same field as the team, so the team's results would be separate from the source paper.
+The team's result seems qualitative as of now, because they are observing agent behavior that arises, not any specific measurement.

 ### Extension: Does the report explain an extension to the original experiment clearly?
 Can it answer an interesting question that the original experiment did not answer?

 Yes!
-The team seems to first be implementing a variation on the model using a square grid, where tokens spread to the neighboring eight cells rather than six.
-To extend the experiment, I am understanding that they will also try a third approach, in which tokens are spread to the neighboring four cells directly adjacent.
+The report answers an "interesting" question of divided priorities within agents and how that will affect agent behavior and the model.

 ### Progress: Is the team roughly where they should be at this point, with a replication that is substantially complete and an extension that is clearly defined and either complete or nearly so?